Custom attributes

 override this behavior if the inferred bound is not correct for you.

-Eg. comparing raw pointers does not require the type to be Eq
+Eg. comparing raw pointers does not require the type to be Eq, so you could

 use: